-- Make your journal a “safe zone” to express any feelings or thoughts.
+- Make your journal a “safe zone” to express feelings or thoughts.
 Use it to “get things out” and clear the mind.

-- Record the “eureka” moments… Document your “ah-ha” moments, record anything causing “goosebumps.”
+- Record the “eureka” moments… Document your “ah-ha” moments, and record anything causing “goosebumps.”
 Our intuition always tries to communicate with us; we need to be sensitive to the messages.
 It’s one of the most critical spiritual journal ideas and tips.

 - Record quotes that resonate and inspire and motivate.

 - It will help you spot Synchronous events and Omens.
 We are often so busy that we overlook messages that the Universe is sending our way.

 - Use a journal for automatic writing to encourage intuitive messages.